 Currently, the noise damage to the cochlea is irreversible and permanent.
 However, that does not mean there are no solutions.
 In fact, when sensorineural hearing loss is present, an individual can have a good deal of their lost hearing restored with the use of the correct hearing aids.
 With the assistance of hearing aids, sounds can be amplified enough to allow the proper transmission of sound even with the cochlea still damaged.

 This type of hearing loss deals with the opposite problem of those who struggle with sensorineural hearing loss; the inner ear is perfect, but the outer and/or middle ear does not operate correctly.
 Some areas where the sound may become trapped can be due to damaged middle ear bones (hammer, stapes, anvil), eardrum damage or other issues in those areas.

-While this type of hearing loss can present in adults, it is far more common in children as it often the result of a childhood illness or genetics.
-There are some ways conductive hearing loss can be corrected, such as cochlear implant placements or tympanic membrane surgery to repair a faulty eardrum.
+While this type of hearing loss can be present in adults, it is far more common in children as it often the result of a childhood illness or genetics.
+There are some ways conductive hearing loss can be corrected, such as bone conduction implants, and middle ear or tympanic membrane surgery to repair a faulty eardrum.

 Mixed Hearing Loss

 It is possible to also have a mixture of these hearing loss types, which is diagnosed as mixed hearing loss.
 The individual with both sensorineural and conductive hearing loss often need a combination of hearing devices and surgery to regain their hearing.

 One of the hearing services we offer at Modern Hearing Solutions of Wyoming is an in-depth hearing evaluation.
 Our hearing instrument specialist uses technology which allows you to see exactly what is happening in your ear canal, allowing you to be a more active participant in your treatment.
 The specialist will also perform sound and speech testing so that he can accurately assess your hearing needs.

 Hearing Loss Recognition